Boy Logro

 Pablo Logro, also known as Boy Logro or Chef Boy (born June 29, 1954), is a Filipino celebrity chef known for his cooking shows, Idol sa Kusina and Chef Boy Logro: Kusina Master.

 Early and personal life

-Logro was born into a fishing family in Davao City in the Philippines; he is the second son in a brood of eight.
+Pablo Logro was born into a fishing family in Davao City in the Philippines; he is the second son of eight children.

 Logro first worked in Cagayan de Oro for 2 years, before becoming a member of the service crew of several Jollibee restaurants in Manila.
 He later became a sous chef at Qaboos bin Said al Said's Al Alam Palace which took him to international trips, in turn exposing Logro to international cuisines.
 He was also able to complete culinary training in Italy, Switzerland, Spain and the United Kingdom.

 Logro became an executive chef at the Manila Diamond Hotel.
 His Favorite lines in cooking are Ping, ping, ping! and Yum, yum, yum!.